teone/profile/README.md

 Of course I'm going to use git as versioning tool, approching this project with the "Feature Branch Workflow" as described in (this interesting article)[https://www.atlassian.com/git/workflows#!workflow-gitflow] from Atlassian.

 To speed-up my development flow I discovered today about git hooks, so I writed one that runs before commit that basically call a (grunt task)[https://www.npmjs.org/package/grunt-todo] that basically cicle trough you file looking for //TODO comment and create a TODO.md file, then add it to the commit, so I can easily track any next task.
-I'll be more precise on this later.# Grunt TODO
+I'll be more precise on this later.

+#TODO# Grunt TODO

 ## frontend/app/scripts/app.coffee